gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When you have to expose a file location to your annotation processor, it is essential for Gradle to learn about this additional input (or output).
 Without tracking the location and contents of the given file (or directory), features like incremental build and task output caching cannot function correctly.
-Before Gradle 4.5 you had to let Gradle know manually by calling `compileJava.inputs.file(...)` or similar.
+Before Gradle 4.5 you had to let Gradle know about such inputs or outputs manually by calling `compileJava.inputs.file(...)` or similar.

 Gradle 4.5 introduces a better way to handle this situation by modeling the annotation processor as a [`CompilerArgumentProvider`](javadoc/org/gradle/api/tasks/compile/CompilerArgumentProvider.html).
 This approach allows the declaration of complex inputs and outputs, just like how you would declare `@InputFile` and `@OutputDirectory` properties on the task type.